-Whether you’re joining friends for brunch or bravely attempting to make it with your kids until midnight, no New Year’s party would be complete without some canapés to accompany the fun.
+Birthdays, holidays, and parties happen all year ’round.
+Whether you’re joining friends for a 4th of July bash in a park or bravely attempting to make brunch with your kids at home, no party would be complete without some canapés to accompany the fun.
 These three delicious recipes will keep all ages of party goers happy.
 Just pop a bottle of champagne and a bottle of sparkling apple cider and let the celebrations begin!

 These classic French cheese puffs are not difficult to make, but look so impressive that the other guests will think you’ve been slaving away all night long!
 They also make the ultimate party food as they freeze well, so can be baked weeks ahead, then warmed up with a few minutes in the oven.
 Make a double batch and keep some in the freezer for whenever you have unexpected guests pop by.

 Heat oven to 450° and line two baking sheets with parchment paper.

 Place butter, water, and salt in a medium saucepan and bring to a boil.
 Add the flour and stir continuously for 2 minutes.
 (The mixture will form a ball as the water evaporates, but keep stirring for the full two minutes.)
 Transfer mixture to a stand mixer and mix with the paddle attachment for around a minute to cool it down.

 Add eggs one at a time and mix on medium speed until the dough has completely incorporated, around 5 minutes.
 Add the cheese, season with pepper, then mix for 30 more seconds.
 Transfer a quarter of the mixture to a pastry bag (or a ziploc bag with a corner snipped off) and pipe the dough into roughly 1-tablespoon mounds on the baking sheet, leaving about an inch between each.
 Refill the pastry bag as needed and repeat until all dough has been piped out.